 As time goes on, life happens.
 If the stock market goes down 50%, how does this affect your goals?
 Should you change your investments?
 Should you reduce how much income you are taking?
 Unpredictable and unforeseen challenges always arise.
 By having the core structure in place, it allows us to pivot and make any necessary changes.We have developed and refined a process that maps out your journey and guides you along the path toward your goals, recalibrating along the way as your life unfolds and your needs evolve.
 We call it the P.A.T.H.
 Process.

 Working Fiduciary Advisor

 We have found that often retirement income plans have a hidden agenda to them.
 They can be elaborate ways to try to sell you something.
-Because we are fee-only financial advisors, and because we are your legal fiduciaries, our only agenda is to work in your best interest.We believe that retirement income plans are an excellent tool to help us deliver our best advice.
+Because we are a fee-only Retirement income planning advisor in Denver, and because we are your legal fiduciaries, our only agenda is to work in your best interest.We believe that retirement income plans are an excellent tool to help us deliver our best advice.
 It is a great way to get to know you and thereby help us serve you.

 Find Out Everything About The Day You Were Born!

 What were the most popular baby names?
 What day of the week was it?
 How much was a loaf of bread?